Mileage: 95 miles

 Weather: Upper 60s and foggy to start.
 Very low 80s to end.
 Winds were pretty darned calm today.

 Highlights of the day:

-Today rolled on into more farmland for most of our ride.
+Today we rolled on into more farmland for most of our ride.
 Rolling hills covered in corn, soybeans, and something that I think might have been clover or thyme but I’m not sure.
 It was simply beautiful and had that great herby smell too.
-We also saw & heard some Sandhill Cranes.
-Squawking up a storm they were!
+Some riders also saw & heard some sandhill cranes.
+(Thanks Deb!)

 We had our first SAG stop by a little lake with a waterfall and a little farmers market.
 Our SAG fare was supplemented with some amazing cinnamon raisin bread from Italian bakery in Elgin IL.
 It was hand delivered to Mauston by a friend of the staff who visits us yearly and forces us to eat such tasty things.
-The nerve… Then there was the American Legion Brat Fry!
+The nerve… If you’re reading this and thinking this is exactly what I said last year, well you’re right.
+But it’s true.
+This has become a tradition and we enjoy this tradition.
+(Thank you Tina!)
+Then there was the American Legion Brat Fry!
 We’re in Wisconsin.
 They were grilling brats.
 We had no choice.
 Starting around 11:30 in the morning, riders stopped to feast on bratwurst with all the fixings.
 A little soul food Wisconsin style, boiled in beer and grilled to perfection.
 Riding is about the food and enjoying local cuisine along the way.
 We couldn’t miss one in Princeton WI.